 Steps 3.5.14 and 3.5.15 involve quantifying and storing the DNA if needed – not integral to continuing with the next steps, excluded from highlighting.

-3.6) Leukocyte Isolation Stage 1 (30 min)
+3.6) Leukocyte RNA Isolation Stage 1 (30 min)

 3.6.1) Pierce the rubber septum of the K2 EDTA vacutainer with a transfer spike.
 Retain the sheath and screw cap for use in step 3.6.11.
+Following BSL2 standard practices, care should be taken to avoid exposure to bloodborne pathogens.

 3.6.2 to 3.6.4 discuss simple assembly of equipment – will not be filmed, but summarized at the beginning of 3.6.5:

 3.6.5) Following assembly of the K2 EDTA tube system, safely unsheathe the needle (use the end of a metal spatula).
 Stab the needle into an empty 10 ml evacuated blood collection tube (serum receiver tube) and invert the K2 EDTA vacutainer/filter/receiver tube assembly.
+Following BSL2 standard practices, care should be taken to avoid exposure to bloodborne pathogens.

 Steps 3.6.6 - 3.6.9 involve filtration and a PBS rinse.
 Will not be filmed but summarized at the beginning of 3.6.10: